bhoomikhanderia/products-app/README.md

-# React Products App
+# React Boiler Plate

 ---

-This is a products shopping application built in react which will allow user to add product into cart, allow to change qty, display total and checkout.
+This is a react-redux boiler plate with Babel and Webpack

 ## Requirements